List of The Godfather characters: Kay Adams / Kay Corleone

-Apollonia Vitelli Corleone
+Apollonia Vitelli / Apollonia Corleone

-Apollonia Corleone (née Vitelli) is a fictional character in Mario Puzo's novel The Godfather.
-She is portrayed by Simonetta Stefanelli in the film adaptation of the same name.
+Apollonia Corleone (née Vitelli) is the first wife of Michael Corleone.
+She appears in Mario Puzo's novel The Godfather and in the film adaptation of the same name, where she is portrayed by Simonetta Stefanelli.
 She also appears in flashbacks in The Godfather Part III.

-Apollonia is a young Sicilian woman of Greek descent who meets Michael Corleone during his exile in Sicily.
-After seeing her for the first time, Michael and his bodyguards inquire about her to Signore Vitelli, a local tavern keeper, to try and find out who she is.
+Apollonia is a young Sicilian woman of Greek descent born in 1931 who meets Michael Corleone during his exile in Sicily.
+After seeing her for the first time, Michael and his bodyguards inquire about her to Signore Vitelli, a local tavern keeper, to try to find out who she is.
 After describing her in detail, Vitelli angrily says he does not know her and leaves.
 When Michael's bodyguards realize that the girl is Signore Vitelli's daughter, they both ask Michael to leave, but Michael, speaking through his bodyguard and interpreter Fabrizio, soon gains Signore Vitelli's respect by introducing himself and apologizing.
 Michael asks and receives Signore Vitelli's permission to court Apollonia under the chaperonage of her family.
 After a brief courtship, they are married.

-Soon afterward, however, Apollonia is killed by a car bomb intended for Michael.
+Soon afterward, however, Apollonia is killed by a car bomb intended for Michael, in 1948.
 The attack was set up by Fabrizio, who had betrayed Michael to Corleone family enemies back in Michael's native New York City.
 In an unfortunate twist of fate, she unknowingly puts herself in danger when she tries to impress Michael by showing him that she taught herself how to drive, which was uncommon for Sicilian women.
 In the book, she is pregnant at the time of her death, but this detail is not specified in the film.
 The explosion is powerful enough to throw Michael off his feet and knock him unconscious.
 The local Mafia chieftain, Don Tommasino, an old friend of Michael's father Vito, moves Michael to a hospital.
 Michael regains consciousness a few days later, whereupon Don Tommasino informs Michael of his wife's death.
 After returning to the United States, Michael reconnects with his previous girlfriend, Kay Adams, but does not tell her that he had been married while he was living in Sicily.
 They marry and have two children.
 However, in The Godfather Part III, Kay mentions Michael's first marriage when she and Michael visit Sicily together.
 Michael also tells his daughter Mary Corleone that she bears a resemblance to his first wife Apollonia.